Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 Get a full bar of 8 hearts!
 In THIS game!?

 _You start the game with 2 hearts.
 To upgrade your max heart containers, you have to find the heart container tiles scattered through the levels.
 If you die, you lose one.
-There is three heart containers in stage 1 and three in stage 2 (and many others in the other stages), so you can earn this achievement fairly quickly if you go through the first 2 levels without dying and without missing heart container tiles.
+There are three heart containers in stage 1 and three in stage 2 (and many others in the other stages), so you can earn this achievement fairly quickly if you go through the first 2 levels without dying and without missing heart container tiles.
 None of them are hard to find so make sure to destroy all the blocks on your path_

 ---------------------------------------------------------------------------------------------